Cartridges

 — All other things being equal, yes, to an extent.

-But the quality of the diamond itself is arguably more important than the shape.
+The quality of the diamond itself is arguably more important than the shape.
 A polished grain-oriented conical, like in a Denon DL-103, will easily outlast a bonded hyperelliptical.
 Natural mined diamonds used in the 1970s and 80s seem to last a lot longer than today's synthetics.

 — Do styli have expiry date?
 Do cartridges?